 Each school day, a staff member or a student leads our school community with a prayer.
 During prayer, everyone is expected to reverently listen.
 Celebrations and Mass are part of our Catholic heritage and all students are expected to participate.

 General School Information

 Student ID Cards

 Students are given an ID card that allows them to access library services, obtain textbooks and enter various extra curricular activities.
-Students are required to show their current student ID cards at all dances.

 Transportation